Oklahoma City Police Department: 1990s

 On April 19, 1995 Timothy McVeigh carried out the Oklahoma City bombing, which was the worst terrorist attack in U.S. history.
 McVeigh detonated a Ryder truck bomb at the Alfred P. Murrah Federal Building which killed 168 people.
 Oklahoma City Police were the first on scene and began rescue efforts.
 Sgt.
 Detective Mike McPherson of the Auto Theft Unit and a Bomb Squad member arrived on scene moments after the blast.
 McPherson assisted the investigators by locating the hidden VIN number on the axle, which later allowed the FBI to tie the truck to McVeigh.

 21st Century

 In response to the tornado outbreaks, the OCPD changed its policy regarding tornado sirens.
 Tornado sirens are now activated in localized areas, instead of citywide activations.

 In the fall of 2015, the department opened a new headquarters building at 700 Colcord Drive.
 The new building cost approximately $22 million and has a floor area of more than 88,000 square feet.
 The building houses approximately 300 civilians, detectives, and administrators.
 In 2021, the previous police headquarters building at 701 Colcord Drive is being demolished.

 In 2015, the OCPD announced plans to implement body cameras for patrol officers with an initial pilot program lasting a year, to be followed by wider adoption.

+New recruits are issued the Heckler & Koch VP9 pistol chambered in 9×19mm Parabellum.